-Teacher candidates and graduate students also have opportunities to participate in international projects, exchanges, and practica as a part of their programs, and they are advised about seeking international work opportunities by staff at our Education Career Services.
+Teacher candidates and graduate students also have opportunities to participate in international projects, exchanges, and practica as a part of their programs, and they are advised about seeking international work opportunities by our advisors in Education Career Services.

-The Faculty provides generous support to faculty members, graduate students, and teacher candidates for creating and maintaining international connections through the Elliott/Upitis/Bamji Travel Fellowships.
+The Faculty provides generous support to faculty members, graduate students, and teacher candidates for creating and maintaining international connections through the Elliott/Upitis/Bamji/Hajee Travel Fellowships.

 Teachers' Overseas Recruiting Fair (TORF)

-The Faculty organizes the annual Teachers' Overseas Recruiting Fair.
+The Faculty of Education organizes the annual Teachers' Overseas Recruiting Fair.
 With approximately 80 international schools participating, this is the original and largest event of its kind in Canada.

 Theory and History of Education International Research Group